bvergara87/blueprint-takehome-2/README.md

 - **Rapid Development**: Supabase provided a user-friendly interface and built-in APIs that accelerated our initial development
 - **Postgres Foundation**: Leverages the reliability and features of PostgreSQL while adding developer-friendly abstractions
-- **Built-in Auth**: Simplified authentication system that integrates directly with the database
+- **Built-in Auth**: Simplified authentication system that integrates directly with the database (though not implemented in this application)
 - **Real-time Capabilities**: Native support for real-time updates without additional infrastructure
 - **Cost-effective**: Low starting costs with a generous free tier for development